unital/tempe/docs/source/user_guide/introduction.rst

-It does this using Micropython only, meaning users do not need to cross-compile C code or create a custom firmware: it can be installed using standard mechanisms lime ``mip`` by users who are comfortable working with Micropython.
+It does this using Micropython only, meaning users do not need to cross-compile C code or create a custom firmware: it can be installed using standard mechanisms like ``mip`` by users who are comfortable working with Micropython.

 What Tempe Isn't
 ================